NetSAIL-UCI/Phoenix/README.md

 3. Load and run this cluster environment in our benchmarking test in main.
 4. Figures 7 (a), (b), and (c) are ready and figures 8 (c) is ready.
 5. Next, run time-series simulator and figure 8(a) is ready.
-6. Figure 8 (b) requires running the LP at smaller cluster scales.
+6. Figure 8 (b) requires running the LP at smaller cluster scales. -->

 ### Alibaba: Extracting Applications from Traces

-We use code from this github repository (XXX) to extract application dependency graphs from alibab trace dataset.
-More specifically, we start with downloading alibaba trace datasets and preprocessing using the matlab file tracesanity.m and store the sanitized traces into a separate csv file called, “alibaba_2021_microservice_traces_7days_preprocessed.csv” which is available to download here.
+We use code from this github [repository](https://github.com/mSvcBench/muBench/tree/main/examples/Alibaba/Matlab) to extract application dependency graphs from alibaba trace dataset.
+More specifically, we start with downloading alibaba trace datasets and preprocessing using the matlab file `tracesanity.m` and store the sanitized traces into a separate csv file called, `alibaba_2021_microservice_traces_7days_preprocessed.csv` which is available in `./datasets`

-Next on these 7days_preprocessed dataset we run the following scripts for extracting the application dependency graphs:
+Next on this dataset we run the following command for extracting the application dependency graphs:

-0. Download “alibaba_2021_microservice_traces_7days_preprocessed.csv” from this link XXX.
-Size 7.1 GB
-1. Run DataToMatrix.sc.
-This will create two folders svc_traceid_map and the matrix.
-This outputs two folders: matrix (287 M) and svc_traceid_map (272M).
-2. MatrixToAppTraces.py
-3. Run AppToServiceGraphs.sc and AppTracesToUniqueCGs.sc
-4. parse_graph_data.py
-5. Fig2LP.py
+`python3 -m src.workloads.alibaba.derive_apps.all_in_one`

+This command essentially is a re-implementation of `all_in_one.m` in the github [repo](https://github.com/mSvcBench/muBench/tree/main/examples/Alibaba/Matlab).